Introduction to Using PxPlus

 Dynamic Control Properties

-GUI control objects have a variety of properties associated with them.
-The Apostrophe Operator (tick) allows dynamic access to the property names used to define these attributes for a given GUI control.
+Graphical user interface control objects have a variety of properties associated with them.
+The Apostrophe Operator (tick) allows dynamic access to the property names used to define these attributes for a given graphical user interface control.
 Any numeric variable containing the CTL number associated with a control can be used with the apostrophe operator.
 This feature allows you to redesign a control object dynamically in your application by assigning or resetting its properties/attributes.

 Example: